amoghkrishna55/iamneo/README.md

 ```bash
 pip install pyautogui
 ```
-Run the above mentioned command in any Terminal or Command Prompt.
+Run the above mentioned command in any Terminal.

 ### Usage